GABRIEL RECCHIA

 • Added temporal alignments and other information to a database of 2,350 English datives from the Switchboard corpus; investigated syntactic priming of the dative alternation with the R statistical package

-Space, Time, and Action Research Lab (director: Barbara Tversky; supervisor: Bridgette Hard)
+Space, Time, and Action Research Lab (director: Professor Barbara Tversky; supervisor: Dr. Bridgette Hard)

 • Awarded URP grant of $1,200 for research on hierarchical encoding of events in action perception